briskdust/ingy-cli/README.md

 # Security Scanner CLI Tool

-A Command Line Interface (CLI) tool for scanning and analyzing mobile APK files and Docker images for security vulnerabilities using MobSF and Trivy.
+A Command Line Interface (CLI) tool for scanning and analyzing mobile APK files, Docker images and code repository for security vulnerabilities using various security tools.

 ## Table of Contents